-Table 63.
+Table 66.
 POST Behavior

-Option Description Adapter Warnings Allows you to enable or disable the system setup (BIOS) warning messages when you use certain power adapters. · Enable Adapter Warnings-Default Keypad (Embedded) Allows you to one of the two methods to enable the keypad that is embedded in the internal keyboard. • Fn Key Only: The keypad is only enabled when you hold down the Fn key (Default) • By Num Lock : The keypad is enabled only when the NumLock LED is on.
-Numlock Enable Allows you to enable or disable the Numlock function when the system boots. · Enable Numlock-Default
+Option Description Adapter Warnings Allows you to enable or disable the system setup (BIOS) warning messages when you use certain power adapters.
+Enable Adapter Warnings-Default Keypad (Embedded) Allows you to one of the two methods to enable the keypad that is embedded in the internal keyboard.
+Fn Key Only : The keypad is only enabled when you hold down the Fn key (Default) By Num Lock : The keypad is enabled only when the NumLock LED is on.
+Numlock Enable Allows you to enable or disable the Numlock function when the system boots.
+Enable Numlock-Default

-Option

-Description
+Option Description

-Fn Lock Options

-Allows you to let hot key combinations Fn + Esc toggle the primary behavior of F1-F12, between their standard and secondary functions.
+Fn Lock Options Allows you to let hot key combinations Fn + Esc toggle the primary behavior of F1-F12, between their standard and secondary functions.
 If you disable this option, you cannot toggle dynamically the primary behavior of these keys.

-· Fn Lock-Default
+• Fn Lock-Default

+Click one of the following options:

-- · Lock Mode Disable/Standard - · Lock Mode Enable/Secondary-Default
+Lock Mode Disable/Standard Lock Mode Enable/Secondary-Default

-Fastboot

-Allows you to speed up the boot process by bypassing some of the compatibility steps.
+Fastboot Allows you to speed up the boot process by bypassing some of the compatibility steps.

+Click one of the following options:

-- · Minimal-Default
+· Minimal-Default

-- · Thorough
+• Thorough

-- · Auto
+· Auto

-Extended BIOS POST Time

-Allows you to create an additional preboot delay.
+Extended BIOS POST Time Allows you to create an additional preboot delay.

+Click one of the following options:

-- · 0 seconds-Default
+· 0 seconds -Default

-- 5 seconds
+· 5 seconds

-- 10 seconds
+· 10 seconds

-Full Screen Logo

-Allows you to display full screen logo, if your image matches screen resolution.
+Full Screen Logo Allows you to display full screen logo, if your image matches screen resolution.

-· Enable Full Screen Logo
+Enable Full Screen Logo

 This option is not set by default.

-Warnings and Errors

-Allows you to select different options to either stop, prompt and wait for user input, continue when warnings are detected but pause on errors, or continue when either warnings or errors are detected during the POST process.
+Warnings and Errors Allows you to select different options to either stop, prompt and wait for user input, continue when warnings are detected but pause on errors, or continue when either warnings or errors are detected durin the POST process.

+Click one of the following options:

-- · Prompt on Warnings and Errors-Default
+Prompt on Warnings and Errors-Default

-- · Continue on Warnings
+Continue on Warnings

-- · Continue on Warnings and Errors
+Continue on Warnings and Errors

-MAC Address Pass-Through

-This feature replaces the external NIC MAC address (in a supported dock or dongle) with selected MAC address from the system.
+MAC Address Pass- Through This feature replaces the external NIC MAC address (in a supported dock or dongle) with selected MAC address from the system.

+Click one of the following options:

-- · Passthrough MAC Address-Default
+Passthrough MAC Address-Default

-- · Integrated NIC 1 MAC Address
+Integrated NIC 1 MAC Address

-- · Disabled
+· Disabled